 Benefits to Using Lawn Substitutes

 Using a lawn substitute is more environmentally friendly.
 Lawn substitutes typically require less water.
-Lawn substitutes also need little or no mowing which reduces the amount of greenhouse gases that are released into the air.
+Lawn substitutes also need little or no mowing which reduces the number of greenhouse gases that are released into the air.
 If you live in an area that requires you to restrict your water usage or an area that has frequent ozone alerts, a lawn substitute may be your best option.

 You should not feel pressured into going with the typical grass lawn.
 The fact of the matter is a “typical” grass lawn may not be the best option for where you live or your lifestyle.
 A lawn substitute may really be the best choice for your yard.